phaserjs/phaser/README.md

 ## Requirements

 Games created with Phaser require a modern web browser that supports the canvas tag.
 This includes Internet Explorer 9+, Firefox, Chrome, Safari and Opera.
 It also works on mobile web browsers including stock Android 2.x browser and above and iOS5 Mobile Safari and above.
+But as always be aware of browser limitations.
+Not all features of Phaser work on all browsers.

+### IE9

 If you need to support IE9 or Android 2.x and want to use P2 physics then you must use the polyfill found in the `resources/IE9 Polyfill` folder.
-If you don't require P2 Physics then you don't need this polyfill.
+If you don't require P2 Physics (or don't care about IE9!) then you don't need this polyfill.

+### JavaScript and TypeScript

-For developing with Phaser you can use either a plain-vanilla JavaScript approach or [TypeScript](https://typescript.codeplex.com/) using the provided TypeScript definitions file.
-We made no assumptions about how you like to code your games, and were careful not to impose any form of class/inheritance/structure upon you.
+Phaser is developed in JavaScript.
+We've made no assumptions about how you like to code your games, and were careful not to impose any form of class / inheritance / structure upon you.
+So you won't find it split into require modules or pull in 3rd party npm packages for example.
+That doesn't mean you can't, it just means we don't force you to do so.
+If you're a requireJS user you'll find a new template in the `resources\Project Templates` folder just for you.

+If you code with [TypeScript](https://typescript.codeplex.com/) you'll find a comprehensive definitions file inside the `build` folder and tutorials on getting started.

 Phaser is 128 KB gzipped (576 KB minified) when including all 3 physics engines.
 Without the physics engines its 67 KB gzipped (311 KB minified)

+Note: The `phaser.min.js` file in the build folder contains all 3 physics systems bundled in.
+If you only need Arcade Physics then you can use `build\custom\phaser-arcade-physics.min.js` instead.
+This will save you 180 KB from the minified file size.

 ## Learn By Example